seaube/bzlcmd/README.md

 # bzlcmd - CLI tools for bazel projects

+We use these tools daily, but they may contain bugs.
+Suggestions or contributions are welcome!

 ## bzlmod

 Create a simple `MODULE.bazel` file and some other bazel files to get you started.